rbb-data/simple-berlin-map/readme.md

 npm run build # builds app and stores it in '/dst'
 ```

+## Data

+You can provide data as `.geo.json` or you can convert to `.geo.json` from `.csv` with the script [described below.](#data-conversion)

+Each marker needs to have the following properties:

+- id
+- title
+- description

+When provinfing a csv you also need to specify:

+- lat
+- lng

+When you supply a `.geo.json` file you have to encode those as a [Point](http://geojson.org/geojson-spec.html#point)

 ## Folder Structure

 This app is composed out of *Components* that live in `src/components`.
 Every *Component* has its own folder containing the .js file, the *Components* styles and it's tests.